The Best Emo & Pop-Punk Albums Ever Made

 What is the difference between emo and pop-punk albums?

 Pop-punk albums tend toward fast, upbeat hooks and humor, while emo albums lean into introspective, emotionally intense songwriting.
-In practice the two overlap heavily, and many classic records sit in both camps.
+In practice the two overlap heavily, and plenty of classic records sit in both camps at once.

 Is The Black Parade an emo album?